Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

   </tr>
 </table>

 ## The `Strengths` of the Ecosystem

-From dynamic branding to governance, our ecosystem delivers capabilities that conventional provider-hosted solutions simply cannot match.
-Connect any data source, apply unlimited business logic, and synchronize natively across Outlook platforms without rerouting email or exposing data externally.
+<p>From dynamic branding to governance, our ecosystem delivers capabilities that conventional provider-hosted solutions simply cannot match.
+Connect any data source, apply unlimited business logic, and synchronize natively across Outlook platforms without rerouting email or exposing data externally.</p>
 <table>
   <tr>
     <td valign="top" width="33%">✨ <b>Frictionless Adoption</b><br>Invisible to end users, seamless background sync.
 Intuitive for Marketing and IT.</td>